, , , ,

 Some leadership training intervenes here and illuminates growth edges and leadership under pressure.
 Models.
 Language.
 Scenarios.
 These are all good, important, and impactful.

-But there’s another layer where my identity-first paradigm comes to life… and leader life.
+But there’s another layer where my identity-first paradigm comes to leader life.
 Where the “a-ha” is visible and deep connections are made with new awareness that translates to new behavior.

 The Inner Layer